demisto/content/CONTRIBUTING.md

 To add a new playbook, or modify and enhance an existing playbook - just open a Pull Request in this repo.

-Some requirements for playbooks yml are:
+Some requirements for playbooks yaml are:
 1. Change playbook version to `-1`
 2. Make sure all tasks (including 'Title' task) have a description
 3. If the playbook is dependant on some sub-playbook not part of this repo, please add it too in same Pull Request